General Information

 Recognition of Winning Installation

-- The artist whose design is selected will receive $10,000 stipend
+- The artist whose design is selected will receive a $10,000 stipend

 - The City will provide press opportunities and an unveiling event after or at the time of installation.